programizer/autogit/README.md

 The backup folder is ignored for additional manual backups.

-You can remain on your usual branch since there is no need to check the backups.
+You can remain on your usual branch since this script can still write to the branch backup.

 Alternatives to git with less features and memory usage:
 ./.auto-rsync.sh